Lawsuit: That really could be weed growing near Arvin

-Remember the headline on the cover of The Californian June 2?
-Pasted above a picture of what was thought to be harmless industrial hemp, it read, "Relax.
-This is not actually weed growing Arvin."
+Remember the headline on the cover of The Californian's June 2 edition?
+Placed beside a picture of what was thought to be harmless industrial hemp, it read, "Relax.
+This is not actually weed growing near Arvin."

 Well, some of it might really be weed after all.